Yochyo/ChangeResolutionForGI/README.md

 # ChangeResolutionForGI
+Use this to change the screen resolution when playing genshin impact and restoring it when closing it

 Download both files (Gres.exe and start.bat) and put them into the same folder.

 start.bat contains the following script